idispatch75/mythic-gme-adventures/docs/user_manual.md

 - `entries`: the entries in the table.
 Mandatory if you create a new table, optional if you customize or translate.
 - `entries2`: an optional additional list of entries for the second Meaning Table roll.
-	If not present the 2 rolls will be done on `entries`.
+	If not present, the 2 rolls will be done on `entries`.

 The tables can have an arbitrary number of entries and not necessarily 100.